luiscoco/Udemy-AI-for-Developers-2026-Project1-Prompt-35-Login-and-Protected-Sections/README.md

-# Prompt E — Adding a Login Flow to the Frontend
+# Adding a Login Flow to the Frontend

 This guide walks through how the AI assistant carried out **Prompt E: "Frontend: login flow and auth-aware API client"**.
 The goal is to show the *process* as well as the result: how to read an existing codebase, plan a change, build it in small pieces, and check it before calling it done.